MosesSupposes/Purescript-By-Example/text/chapter10.md

 ## Calling JavaScript From PureScript

 The simplest way to use JavaScript code from PureScript is to give a type to an existing JavaScript value using a _foreign import_ declaration.
-Foreign import declarations should have a corresponding JavaScript declaration in a _foreign JavaScript module_.
+Foreign import declarations must have a corresponding JavaScript declaration _exported_ from a _foreign JavaScript module_.

-For example, consider the `encodeURIComponent` function, which can be used from JavaScript to encode a component of a URI by escaping special characters:
+For example, consider the `encodeURIComponent` function, which can be used in JavaScript to encode a component of a URI by escaping special characters:

 ```text
 $ node